CSCI 161 Lab 1: section S26N01

 If anything goes wrong see step 5 at the bottom of this page for some basic trouble-shooting, and if that doesn't solve the problem then talk to your instructor for help.

-4. complete the lab1.cpp file as per specifications
+4. complete the lab1.cpp and ranking.cpp files as per specifications

 Now we finally get into the actual programming details for lab1.